ingadhoc/website/website_sale_ux/README.rst

 #.
 Adds an option to disable returning categories on shop search bar.
 To do so you need to go to website settings and check option "Disable Categories Search"
 #.
 Adds a button on the filters sidebar on ecommerce to get back to the shop page unapplying all filters previously set
 #.
 Makes the native fields description_ecommerce and website_description visible on product.template backend view
 #.
 A toggle button is added on website Builder for 'Product page' cutomization, called "Sale description".
-This button shows/hides the sale_description field on frontend view
+This button shows/hides the sale_description field on frontend view.
-#.
-Adds a toggle button on Website's Builder when user is editing on "/shop" page, to automatically display an "Out of stock" ribbon on the products's card when the product's available stock is zero.
-Additionally, it adds a class "out_of_stock_img_blur" which allows to set further customizations using the css editor

 Installation
 ============